-- · Remuneration schemes should not breach good local practice. - Bonuses should be proportionate and not excessive. - Long-term incentives should outweigh any short-term bonuses. - Remuneration schemes should incentivise good conduct. - Non-financial (as well as financial) performance metrics should be incorporated. - Executive remuneration should not exacerbate inequality within the company.

-The table below sets out the factors that contributed to us withholding support for remuneration reports or policies in 2024.
+- Bonuses should be proportionate and not excessive. - Long-term incentives should outweigh any short-term bonuses. - Remuneration schemes should incentivise good conduct. - Non-financial (as well as financial) performance metrics should be incorporated. - The table below sets out the factors that contributed to us withholding support for remuneration reports or policies in 2024.
 Note that some remuneration packages fell foul of multiple principles and are counted more than once.